beajoynes/netbox-evaluation/backup_restore.md

 Useful NetBox docs : https://netboxlabs.com/docs/netbox/administration/replicating-netbox/

+# Environment

-* Assumes Netbox is being run using docker containers.
+* Assumes Netbox is being run using docker containers and has already been set up.
 * With the main containers being netbox-docker-netbox-1 and netbox-docker-postgres-1 (for the database)
 * Uses the [netbox-docker repository](https://github.com/netbox-community/netbox-docker), netbox version : v3.3-2.2.0, populated with dummy data from the [netbox-demo-data repository](https://github.com/netbox-community/netbox-demo-data), both found on the netbox-community github.
 * Has also been tested between local host google VM (where data was populated through following the [netbox-zero-to-hero course](https://github.com/netbox-community/netbox-zero-to-hero))and remote host parrot OS VM.
 * Restore has been completed using a backup from mick's server to my google VM (test1)

+## Start NetBox containers

 From laptop/Ubuntu-24.04 terminal, SSH into local host (in this case my Almalinux virtual machine, AlmaVM) and locate the netbox-docker directory.